 It's not only WebdriverIO who evolved!

-When you are going to use the lastest version of the
+When you are going to use the latest version of the

 @wdio/cucumber-framework, you'll also get the latest version of Cucumber.
 This means you also need to look at the breaking changes between CucumberJS 2 and CucumberJS 5.